What is Virtual Desktop Infrastructure (VDI)?

 Perhaps most important of all, because the applications and devices remain segregated, VDIs help businesses to lock down all data and maintain complete confidentiality.
 If a device is ever compromised, the IT department can simply deactivate the unit to prevent an unauthorised user from gaining access.

 In brief, transitioning to a VDI solution allows a company to:

 - Ensure consistent productivity

 When implementing a VDI solution, it’s helpful to focus on the service being provided and not entirely on the desktops themselves.
 Users need to know what VDI will do for them and understand it so usability will be strong.

 Consequently, it’s a best practice to start the project by seeking to understand the end users’ needs.
 Do some users need graphic-heavy applications?
-That will require different configuration.
-What level of efficiency does a user need, i.e., instantaneous results or a more measured return of information?
+That will require a different configuration.
+What level of efficiency does a user need, i.e. instantaneous results or a more measured return of information?
 That will affect the built-in computing power.

 The network itself also needs to be prepared.
 That means evaluating network volumes for peak use times and demand changes so capacity can be more accurately estimated.

 It’s critical to ensure each desktop is provisioned to handle the highest level of resources that it has historically consumed.
 Total power performance for the total number of users also affects the capacity designed into the VDI.